riconaranjo/Elec-3907/Notes/Final Presentation.md

 ## Systems Overview

-Summarize about how each component works.
+Summarize how each component works.

 [image for system here]